CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 1.)
 Must be able to map LOINC and SNOMED codes from observations to a SNOMED code representing a reportable condition.<br>
 2.)
 Table must have the ability to be updated without a PR <br>
 3.)
 Mapping must account for all 160 conditions available in the CSTE [Report Content Knowledge Management System](https://www.rckms.org/conditions-available-in-rckms/) that relate to ELR.<br>
 4.)
-Must be able to add ad-hoc mappings as needed for local codes/LDTs or other non-standard codes
+Must be able to add ad-hoc mappings as needed for local codes/LDTs or other non-standard codes including LOINC codes for AOE questions

 The observation mapping table will be used to map LOINC/SNOMED codes to their relevant reportable conditions in the UP.
 The initial table is made up of values that are contained in valuesets maintained by the Council of State and Territorial Epidemiologists (CSTE) on the National Library of Medicines' [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/).
 The valuesets are compiled and mapped to conditions by CSTE and published in the Reportable Conditions Trigger Codes (RCTC) documents used by the CSTE/AIMS product Reportable Condition Knowledge Management System (RCKMS) project.
 The RCTC is available to be downloaded from AIMS at https://ersd.aimsplatform.org/#/home.
 A login is required (registration is free).